WA Premier’s Excellence in Aboriginal Education Award

 The WA Premier’s Excellence in Aboriginal Education Award is $25 000 and three finalists each receive $2500.
 See the terms and conditions for more information.

-- All Western Australian public primary and secondary schools (including early childhood and special education) are eligible.
+- All Western Australian public primary and secondary schools (including early childhood, education support and special educational needs) are eligible.

 - The program or initiative must be currently being adopted within the school and not be retrospective.